PN-Tester/pn-tester.github.io/_posts/2025-08-11-Neutralizing-Kernel-DMA-Protection.md

 ![Kernel DMA Protection requirements](/assets/img/DMAReaper/5.PNG)

-Alright, we already have a method of attacking the OS when we can disable VT-x ([FirstStrike](https://github.com/PN-Tester/FirstStrike)), so lets focus on VT-d.
-As stated in the caveats section, some UEFI implementation limit our ability to turn of VT-x without first disabling VT-d, and turning off VT-d triggers BitLocker recovery.
-That wont work.
+Alright, we already have a method of attacking the OS when we can disable VT-x ([FirstStrike](https://github.com/PN-Tester/FirstStrike)), so let's focus on VT-d.
+As stated in the caveats section, some UEFI implementatiosn limit our ability to turn off VT-x without first disabling VT-d, and turning off VT-d triggers BitLocker recovery.
+That won't work.
 We need to *leave the features on* and still manage to disable DMA protection.
-T

-Let's explore how VT-d works from the [Intel Virtualization Technology for Directed I/O documentation](https://www.intel.com/content/www/us/en/content-details/774206/intel-virtualization-technology-for-directed-i-o-architecture-specification.html) :
+Let's explore how VT-d works by reading the [Intel Virtualization Technology for Directed I/O documentation](https://www.intel.com/content/www/us/en/content-details/774206/intel-virtualization-technology-for-directed-i-o-architecture-specification.html) :

 ![Intel VT-d Documentation](/assets/img/DMAReaper/6.PNG)

-So, the **IOMMU** is useabled seemingly because VT-d reports the remapping data to the OS through this DMA Remapping Reporting (DMAR) ACPI table structure.
+So, the **IOMMU** seemingly depends on VT-d reporting the remapping data to the OS through this DMA Remapping Reporting (DMAR) ACPI table structure.

 What is ACPI ?
 [Advanced Configuration and Power Interface](https://en.wikipedia.org/wiki/ACPI).
-Essentially tables used by Firmware to report capabilities and communicate functional data to the OS (think fans, backlights, hardware components, etc.)
+Essentially tables used by firmware to report capabilities and communicate functional data to the OS (think fans, backlights, hardware components, etc.)

 These tables are just "Structures" in memory.
 Nothing too fancy here.

-[The creator of PCILeech, Ulf Frisk, posted about this way back in 2016](https://blog.frizk.net/2016/11/disable-virtualization-based-security.html).
-He documents that nulling the DMAR ACPI can disabled [Virtualization Based Security](https://learn.microsoft.com/en-us/windows-hardware/design/device-experiences/oem-vbs).
+[Ulf Frisk posted about this way back in 2016](https://blog.frizk.net/2016/11/disable-virtualization-based-security.html).
+He documents that nulling the DMAR ACPI can disable [Virtualization Based Security](https://learn.microsoft.com/en-us/windows-hardware/design/device-experiences/oem-vbs).

-While this is no longer the case in 2025, it may still impact Kernel DMA Protection, which is separate from VBS.
+While this is no longer the case in 2025, the technique may still impact Kernel DMA Protection, which is separate from VBS.
 We will set the DMAR ACPI table as our target for research!
 Ulf's blog post assumes that attackers already know the address of the DMAR ACPI (by booting into Linux from a USB and using dmesg to grab logs from the kernel at boot).
 This is an unreasonable requirement for our pentest scenario, since most target computers will not allow us to control boot order or boot from USB.
 We will need to find the address ourselves.
 We can use a raw search, but this brings up several issues, not the least of which is reliability and time.
 I want something algorithmic!

 On Windows, there is no easy way to read the address of DMAR ACPI from the OS.
 There are tools we can use to *parse* ACPI tables, but we **cannot dereference the virtual address** exposed to the operating system.
 And if we want to interact with this structure, we will need the physical address.

 In UEFI, virtual and physical memory are mapped 1:1, so the best approach to identifying the location of the DMAR ACPI table is to do so from pre-boot environment.
-While we cannot do this during a pentest, we CAN do it for our R&D in order to create the attack primitive, and work backwards with that information to find a valid search technique.
-Lets get started.
+While we cannot do this during a pentest, we CAN do it for our R&D in order to create the attack primitive, and work backwards with that information to find a valid search technique. let's get started.

 ### Installing UEFIShell